nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 - 2b.
-The note name is invalid.
+The note index is invalid.

   - 2b1.
 System shows an error message.

     Use case ends.

 - 2c.
-The note index is invalid.
+The note content is invalid.

   - 2c1.
 System shows an error message.